 Programs and services currently offered for graduate students and postdocs include:

-- Pedagogy & Professional Development Workshops.
-Our workshops invite brainstorming, discussion, and problem-solving around all aspects of teaching, learning, and academic career planning.
+- Pedagogy & Professional Development Workshops invite brainstorming, discussion, and problem-solving around all aspects of teaching, learning, and academic career planning.
 The slate changes every semester; topics range from grading, leading discussions, and inclusive teaching, to teaching critical thinking in disciplinary courses and writing statements of teaching philosophy.

 - The Teaching Transcript Program provides a credential that reflects one's commitment to teaching for the academic job market.
 The flexible curriculum includes pedagogy workshops, a class visit, and culminates in writing a syllabus and a statement of teaching philosophy.

 - The McGraw Center Graduate Mentoring Award recognizes faculty who are exemplary in supporting the development of their graduate students as teachers, scholars, and professionals.